ARM-software/psa-api/doc/crypto/api/keys/types.rst

     :definition: /* specification-defined value */

     .. summary::
-        Finite-field Diffie-Hellman public key.
+        Finite field Diffie-Hellman public key.

     .. param:: group
-        A value of type `psa_dh_family_t` that identifies the Diffie-Hellman group family to be used.
+        A value of type `psa_dh_family_t` that identifies the finite field Diffie-Hellman group family to be used.

     .. subsection:: Compatible algorithms

-        None: Finite-field Diffie-Hellman public keys are exported to use in a key-agreement algorithm, and the peer key is provided to the `PSA_ALG_FFDH` key-agreement algorithm as a buffer of key data.
+        None: Finite field Diffie-Hellman public keys are exported to use in a key-agreement algorithm, and the peer key is provided to the `PSA_ALG_FFDH` key-agreement algorithm as a buffer of key data.

     .. subsection:: Key format